 The watermark of the bill is in the unprinted space to the right of the portrait when held up to the light.

 When the bill is held up to the light, the security thread runs from the top of the face to the bottom.
 The security strip is to the right of the portrait on $10 and $50 bills.
-And to the left of the portrait on $5s, $20s, and $100s.
+To the left of the portrait on $5s, $20s, and $100s.

 You’ll need an ultraviolet light for this to work, but it’s an instant reveal about the bill’s authenticity.
 When held up to ultraviolet light, $5 bills glow blue, $10 bills glow orange, $20 bills glow green, $50 bills glow yellow, and $100 bills glow red.